All Episodes

 Hello.

-This is assuming it ever was.
+Thank you for, well, this is assuming it ever was.

 When he hit the part about me first and how that's leading to our demise, I just about came out of my skin.

-Rush, doesn't me first also mean accountability, being responsible for our own actions.
+Rush, doesn't me first also mean accountability?

 Exactly.

-The President of the United States ought to be inspiring and motivating people and building up this country, not trashing this country and not depressing graduates that the country they're heading into is some immoral, unjust place.
+The president of the United States ought to be inspiring and motivating people and building up this country, not trashing this country and not depressing graduates that the country they're heading into is some immoral, unjust place.

 I want to ask President Obama a question.

-Sir, how would you have gotten where you are if you didn't put yourself first?
+Sir, How would you have gotten where you are if you didn't put yourself first?

-President Obama, if you behaved the way you advised graduates at Arizona State University, You would have given the presidency to John McCain.
+President Obama, if you behaved the way you advised graduates at Arizona State University, you would have given the presidency to John McCain.

 He's more deserving.